-Unlike some towns, Bigfork isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bigfork are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bigfork is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bigfork is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Bigfork who work in management occupations (15.04%), sales jobs (11.79%), and office and administrative support (11.23%).

 A relatively large number of people in Bigfork telecommute to their jobs.
 Overall, about 9.53% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Bigfork is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Bigfork’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bigfork is worth considering.